 10. Class X, Class XII grades

-Your Grade X and Grade XII marks, combined with your recent GPA, show your consistency in your academic contributions.
-If it shows a positive increasing trend, it is a good point for you.
+Your Grade X and Grade XII marks, combined with your recent GPA, show your consistency in academics.
+If it shows a positive and improving trend, it is a good point for you.

-If a student has any backlogs while studying, they are likely to have a lower GPA, which can affect their profile.
+If you have any backlogs while studying, your are likely to have a lower GPA, which can negatively impact your profile evaluation.
 However, if you have a good GPA even though you have had a few backlogs, you can simply defend it with explanations in your Admission Essay/SOP.
 If the overall profile has a positive outlook, backlogs might be ignored.

 How to evaluate?